TalBl/C096411/PCA.md

 	<img src="/C096411/image/less9/33.svg" align="middle">
 </p>

-With the assumption u is an eigenvector with lamda as eigenvalue (not equal to 0):
+With the assumption that U is an eigenvector with lamda as eigenvalue (not equal to 0):

 <p align="center">
 	<img src="/C096411/image/less9/34.svg" align="middle">